An independent publisher of web and print media. Printed ♻️ in the 🇺🇸.

 January 7, 2023 by Backcountry Press Leave a Comment

-This week on Headline Humboldt, the North Coast is pummeled by a massive storm after another strong aftershock throws a wrench in earthquake recovery efforts.
-Also, author Michael Kauffmann is in the studio to discuss his new natural history book of the Klamath Mountains, an exhaustively researched and beautifully written book published by Back Country Press.
+This week on Headline Humboldt, author Michael Kauffmann is in the studio to discuss his new natural history book of the Klamath Mountains.

 12 Wonderful Humboldt County Hikes